Aligarh: Climate

 Aligarh has a hot semi-arid climate (Köppen BSh) a little too dry to be a monsoon-influenced humid subtropical climate (Cwa).
 Summers start in April and are hot with temperatures peaking in May.
 The average temperature range is 28–38 C. The monsoon season starts in late June, continuing until early October, bringing high humidity.
 Aligarh gets most of its annual rainfall of 800 mm during these months.
 Temperatures then decrease, and winter sets in December, and continues until February.
 Temperatures range between 2–11 C. Winters in Aligarh are generally mild, but 2011–12 experienced the lowest temperature of 1 °C. The fog and cold snaps are extreme.

 Economy

 The city is an agricultural trade centre.
 Agricultural product processing and manufacturing are important.

 Aligarh is an important business center of Uttar Pradesh and is most famous for its lock industry.
 Aligarh locks are exported across the world.
 In 1870, Johnson & Co. was the first English lock firm in Aligarh.
 In 1890, the company initiated production of locks on a small scale here.

-Aligarh is famous for its brass hardware and sculpture.
-Today, the city holds thousands of manufacturers, exporters, and suppliers involved in the brass, bronze, iron and aluminum industries.
+Aligarh is famous for its brass hardware and sculptures.
+The city has many manufacturers, exporters, and suppliers involved in the brass, bronze, iron and aluminium industries.

-Indian Diecasting Industries which manufactures aluminum and zinc die-casting parts is located at Sasni Gate in Aligarh.
+Indian Diecasting Industries which manufactures aluminium and zinc die-casting parts is located at Sasni Gate in Aligarh.

 Harduaganj Thermal Power Station (also referred as Kasimpur Power House) is 15 km from the city.
 Narora Atomic Power Station is located 50 km from Aligarh.

-Aligarh hosts Heinz-sauce manufacturing unit in Manzurgarhi, Satha sugar mill on the Aligarh-Kasimpur Power House route and a cement factory of UltraTech Cement company.

-Wave Distillery, making Kingfisher beer, is located at Atrauli in Aligarh.